What Is a Mesh System, and How Does It Work?

 In a mesh system, the different nodes placed throughout your home communicate with one another as they work together to cover a large area.
 One node connects to your modem and works as your main router.
 That node broadcasts your Wi-Fi signal to any devices in range including your other nodes, which in turn receive and broadcast the signal as well.

 Each node is equipped with adaptive routing technology that they use to efficiently transfer information to and from other nodes.
-This helps them choose the fastest and safest way for information to travel between your devices and your modem’s Internet connection.
+This helps them choose the fastest and safest way for information to travel between your connected devices and your modem’s Internet connection.

 What Are the Advantages of a Mesh System?